,

 • HOW WILL PUPILS WITH SEND BE ENABLED TO ENGAGE IN ACTIVITIES OUTSIDE THE CLASSROOM INCLUDING SCHOOL TRIPS?

-Pupils with SEND from Hylands can take part in Para sports events and recently have excelled in both the London Youth Para Games and the Primary Pentathlon.
-A new club is being formed whereby pupils of all abilities can play various Para sports including Boccia and Goal Ball.
-SEND pupils are invited to attend such events during holiday times.
+Pupils with SEND from Hylands are encouraged to take part in Para sports events and recently have took part in both the London Youth Para Games and the Primary Pentathlon.

 • WHAT IS THE LOCAL OFFER AND WHERE CAN I FIND IT?